ahmedembeddedx/ahmedembeddedx/README.md

 # Heyy there! 👋

-I'm Ahmed Abdullah, a Data Science enthusiast and a graduate with a passion for Data and Machine Learning.
+I'm Ahmed Abdullah, a Data Science enthusiast and an undergraduate with a passion for Data and Machine Learning.
 I'm currently based in Lahore, Pakistan.
 Welcome to my GitHub profile!

 ## About Me